Skip to Main Content

 Can I burn my garden waste?

 Please do not burn garden or any other waste.
 Environmental health officers are receiving a large increase in complaints and have appealed to the county’s residents to be good neighbours during these difficult times.
-People with existing respiratory problems and those recovering from Covid-19 need to be protected from poor air quality, including smoke from bonfires.
+People with existing respiratory problems need to be protected from poor air quality, including smoke from bonfires.